AxelEAG/Learning-SysDesign/topics/http.md

 	CName: Canonical name, uses an alias domain name - to domain name
 	Mx: Mail exchange record - mail server - ip address.
 Can have many and that go by priorities

+web hosting companies
+	how can they promise so much?
+	they separate virtually a same server or other resources gotchas
+		what if machine crasahes
+		contention for resources
+		don't promise unlimited uptimed - will probably crash a lot

+it's shared and managed by other people

+Virtual Private Servers - get a dedicated server (or an illusion.
+With virtualization) hypervisors resource contention gain control over the server they also have access to the machine though
+	they can change passowrd or have access through single file mode or also can physically delete the password

+appliances - what are they

+ssh - secure shell: connect to a remote server and execute commands

+sftp - file transfer protocol

+dhcp - dynamic host configuration protocol

+/search?q=harvard
+q - http parameter - input to a webserver that generally comes from a form / javascript ? - start of parameters
+& - multiple parameters

+lamp - linux apache mysql php

+tcp socket

+responses
+200s - success
+300s - redirects
+400s - client errors
+500s - server errors

+nslookup for DNS IP lookups

+/etc/hosts - text file that maps the hosts ip addresses for domain names leaking cookies when using htpp - dangerous as it can be listened by others in the same network and used to enter other pages with your same session (session hijacking)

+can tinker with the website by modifying it in-line on the brwoser by inspecting elements

 **Topics**
 DNS